Models for count data

 \[ \lim_{k \to \infty}\mathbb{P}(k;\nu,a) \simeq \frac{1}{k^{\nu+1}}. \]

 Question: the Pgf formulation implies this is a non-negative distribution.
-Does that mean that symmetric discrete RVs cannot be stable?
-Possibly-negative ones?
+Does it follow that there are no symmetric discrete RVs?

 This thesis considers the interplay between the continuous and discrete properties of random stochastic processes.
 It is shown that the special cases of the one-sided Lévy-stable distributions can be connected to the class of discrete-stable distributions through a doubly-stochastic Poisson transform.
 This facilitates the creation of a one-sided stable process for which the N-fold statistics can be factorised explicitly. […] Using the same Poisson transform interrelationship, an exact method for generating discrete-stable variates is found.
 It has already been shown that discrete-stable distributions occur in the crossing statistics of continuous processes whose autocorrelation exhibits fractal properties.
 The statistical properties of a nonlinear filter analogue of a phase-screen model are calculated, and the level crossings of the intensity analysed. […] The asymptotic properties of the inter-event density of the process are found to be accurately approximated by a function of the Fano factor and the mean of the crossings alone.

-Brrr.
 That sounds gruelling.
-You can probably just read the shorter article version though (W. H. Lee, Hopcraft, and Jakeman 2008).
+We can probably read the shorter article version though (W. H. Lee, Hopcraft, and Jakeman 2008).

 The discrete version of the basic power-law models.

-While we are here, the plainest explanation of the relation of Zips to Pareto distribution that I know is Lada Adamic’s Zipf, Power-laws, and Pareto - a ranking tutorial.
+While we are here, the plainest explanation of the relation of Zipf’s law to Pareto distribution that I know is Lada Adamic’s Zipf, Power-laws, and Pareto - a ranking tutorial.

 - Spelled